stgisi414/Learntube/bugs.md

 Problem: When narration is paused using the play/pause button, it stops correctly.
 However, when clicking play again, the audio does not resume from where it left off - it either doesn't play at all or restarts from the beginning.

+Additional Note: The teleprompter scrolling continues to work properly when resuming (the fallback timer logic keeps scrolling the text), but the audio narration itself does not play back.

 Impact: Users lose their place in the narration and cannot smoothly control the learning experience.

 Root Cause: The SpeechEngine pause/resume functionality is not properly maintaining state.
 The speechSynthesis.pause() and speechSynthesis.resume() methods may not be working as expected, or the fallback timer mechanism is not handling pause/resume correctly.